dandevri/website/posts/guides/public-speaking.md

 * Case studies work really well to explain topics or do a deep dive.
 * Nerves are natural, all you can do is manage them.
 * I personally choose to have many slides with a small amounts on each.
 I like the fast-paced flow.
+* Don't try to be the expert but be a storyteller.
+A good talk is about failure and your process, not the expertise.
+* When you give a tech talk, nobody cares about the technical stuff.
+Technical stuff only matters in the context of a story.
+* Add your personal story but don't make the talk about you but about the story.
+* I write my speaker notes in bullet points, not full sentences.
+This gives enough room for improvisation but enough structure to keep coming back to.

 ## Books & Resources
 *Cclick on the in-line links in this guide to go to relevant articles.
 Here is a list of books and other resources that helped me set-up this guide.*